Research and Academic Facilities

 - Alaska SeaLife Center

-UAF students studying at the "Seward Campus" are often advised by the UAF faculty at the Alaska SeaLife Center.
+UAF students studying at the "Seward Campus" often are advised by the UAF faculty at the Alaska SeaLife Center.

 Global Undersea Research Unit - Homer / Seldovia

 - 1,400 ft2 wet lab with running seawater system

 - Cold water SCUBA dive facility with air compression system

 The Lena Point Fisheries Facility has ~30,000 ft2 of educational and research space.